Everything you need for making leather dog collars and leads

 1. Trim and Sand the Edges

-Use a sharp knife or edge beveler to round off sharp edges.
+- Use a sharp knife or edge beveler to carefully round off any sharp or uneven edges.

 2. Burnish the Edges (For Veg-Tan and Bridle Leather)

-Lightly dampen the edges with water or use a burnishing solution.
+- Lightly dampen the edges with clean water or apply a suitable burnishing solution.

 3. Apply Edge Dye or Paint (Optional for a More Defined Look)

-If you want a more polished or colored edge, apply edge dye or acrylic edge paint in thin layers.
+- If a more polished or coloured edge is required, apply edge dye or acrylic edge paint in thin, even layers.

-Allow each layer to dry before lightly sanding and applying the next coat.
+- Allow each layer to dry fully before applying the next.

 4. Apply Beeswax or Gum Tragacanth

-Rub beeswax or gum tragacanth along the edges and buff with a cloth or burnisher for a smooth, sealed finish.
+- Rub beeswax or gum tragacanth along the edges to help seal and smooth the fibres.

 5. Final Buffing

-Once dry, give the edges a final buff with a soft cloth to enhance shine and smoothness.
+- Once fully dry, buff the edges with a soft cloth to enhance shine and achieve a clean, professional finish.

 ADDITIONAL ITEMS YOU MAY NEED